Infamous Australian Saltwater Crocodile (Saltie)

-Saltwater crocodiles, also known as ‘salties’ or estuarine crocodiles, are the world’s largest living reptiles.
-Saltwater crocodiles, which can grow up to 7 meters are common in northern Australia.
+Saltwater crocodiles, also known as “salties” or estuarine crocodiles, are the largest living reptiles in the world.
+These crocodiles can grow up to 7 meters and are commonly found in Northern Australia.
+However, female crocodiles are significantly smaller than males and typically reach an average length of around 3 meters.

 History of crocodile hunting